Ola-star-coder/Ola-star-coder/README.md

 - 👋 Hi, I’m @Ola-dev
-- 👀 I’m interested in frontend projects
+- 👀 I’m interested in frontend projects.
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript.
-- 💞️ I’m looking to collaborate on css,Javascript,frontends
+- 💞️ I’m looking to collaborate on css,Javascript,frontend projects.
-- 📫 you can reach me on WhatsApp 08068717063
+- 📫 you can reach me on WhatsApp 08068717063.

 <!---
 Ola-star-coder/Ola-star-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.